umairabidi/MEC-830-Project-2---Fall-2022/README.md

 IR_mapping is used to map out the buttons on the infrared remote.

 StepperTest is a program used to experiment with the motion of the robot.

+The controls of the IRremote has been simplified by coordinating the actions performed by the car to the positioning of the buttons.
+For example, the forward/backward action is being performed by volume up/down.
+Similarly, channel change buttons perform the left and right turning actions.